alex-bellon/wikipedia/wikipedia.md

 [Freshman's Dream](https://en.wikipedia.org/wiki/Freshman's_dream) - the erroneous equation (x + y)^n = x^n + y^n, where n is a real number (usually a positive integer greater than 1).

+[Goat problem](https://en.wikipedia.org/wiki/Goat_problem) - How big must r be chosen in the diagram, in order for the red area to equal one half of the area of the circle?
+Illustration: A goat/bull/horse is tethered at point Q. How long needs the line to be, to allow the animal to graze on exactly one half of the circle area?

 [Ham sandwich theorem](https://en.wikipedia.org/wiki/Ham_sandwich_theorem) - states that given n measurable "objects" in n-dimensional Euclidean space, it is possible to divide all of them in half (with respect to their measure, i.e. volume) with a single (n − 1)-dimensional hyperplane.

 [List of Mathematical Jargon](https://en.wikipedia.org/wiki/List_of_mathematical_jargon)